garyphone/com_nets/emulating/ssh-guide/README.md

      Are you sure you want to continue connecting (yes/no)?
      ```

-  5. If everything works alright you’re now logged in.
+  5. If everything works alright you’re now logged in